deep-finder/cryoet-deepfinder/README.md

 The code in this repository is described in [this pre-print](https://hal.inria.fr/hal-01966819/document).
 This paper has been submitted to Nature Communications and is currently under revision.

+__Disclaimer:__ this is a preliminary version of the code, which is subject to improvements.
+For ease of use, we also plan to create a graphical interface in forthcoming months.

 ## Contents
 - [System requirements](##System requirements)
 - [Installation guide](##Installation guide)